thimc/scm/README.md

 ## Running scm
 By default, scm does nothing when you run it.\
 The executable takes the following arguments:
--   -d specifies the working directory for scm
+-   -d specifies the working directory
--   -v spits out the version number and exits
+-   -v prints the version number
--   -V prints debug messages to stderr
+-   -V enables debug messages which are printed to stderr
 -   -1 runs scm for one loop iteration (fetch, save and quit)
 -   -p listens for PRIMARY selection changes